 And organic, biodynamic and natural wines?

-A full discussion of this topic can be found here.
-But simply put: many of the world’s great terroirs and traditions involve organic, biodynamic or natural viticulture and winemaking, so the wines we love tend very often to fall into one of these categories.
+Simply put, many of the world’s great terroirs and traditions involve organic, biodynamic or natural viticulture and winemaking, so the wines we love tend very often to fall into one of these categories.
 We believe that these methods tend to express a site’s terroir better than practices that are overly-manipulative.

 Do you have any case discounts?